jeromerobert/packer-Debian/README.md

 ## Customizing

 By default the vm is based on daily cloud images from Debian.
 The latest daily image is configured.
-This can be changed in the variables section in `debian.pkr.hcl`
+This can be changed in the variables section in `debian.pkr.hcl`.

+The Kubernetes version installed for `kubectl`, `kubeadm`, and `kubelet` is also configurable in the variable section in `debian.pkr.hcl`.

 ## Default credentials